dotnet/aspnetcore/docs/BuildErrors.md

 The `darc-int-...` feeds in NuGet.config are used only when building internally and are not needed after the tags are created.
 Delete all such entries in the file and retry.

+## Error: Generated code is not up to date in eng/ProjectReferences.props.

+After adding or moving project you need to update the two `DotNetProjects Include` lists in `eng/Build.props`

 ## Warning: Requested Microsoft.AspNetCore.App v&hellip; does not exist

 You have likely attempted to build projects or execute tests which require the just-build Microsoft.AspNetCore.App